 I introduced the Urbania as a new type of people mover to be used in densely populated urban areas.
 It could be used by people who are unable to walk or those who have problem doing so, but it could certainly be used to visit big cities or take rides in amusement parks or protected areas where human interventions need to be kept to a minimum.

-I would like to thank Adolfo Esquivel, who created the 3D renderings of the Urbania.
+The Urbania concept was imagined in September 2016 by Charles Bombardier and the 3-D renderings were created by Adolfo Esquivel.
 Adolfo holds a degree in industrial design and currently works as a freelance industrial designer based in Montreal.
 Adolfo is also the author of the Libelule Sub-Atv and Luminati all seeing all knowing watch.